 This publication discusses the general rules that apply to using the installment method.
 It also discusses more complex rules that apply only when certain conditions exist or certain types of property are sold.
-There are two examples of reporting installment sale income on Form 6252 at the end of the publication.

 If you sell your home or other nonbusiness property under an installment plan, you may need to read only the General Rules.
-If you sell business or rental property or have a like-kind exchange or other complex situation, see the appropriate discussion under Other Rules, later.
+If you sell business or rental property or have a like-kind exchange or other complex situation, also see the appropriate discussion under Other Rules.